RivuROX913/SBIFM/README.md

 #> [1] 10
 ```

-The function generates a sparse loading matrix with given parameters and
+The function `generateDat()` generates a sparse loading matrix with
-returns factor model data with that loading matrix along with other true
+given parameters and returns factor model data with that loading matrix
-parameters.
+along with other true parameters.

 ``` r
 ## Analysis